 Why is gas flame orange?

 When the gas burner gets clogged by the buildup of soot, dirt, and dust, we bet the fuel will flow to the burner unevenly.
-And this causes the flame to turn to orange.
+And this causes the flame to turn orange.

 How do you fix a yellow pilot light?